margauxhaering/RNApp/README.md

 ---

-RNApp is an application to analyse aligned RNA-seq data.</br>
+RNFuzzApp is an application to analyse aligned RNA-seq data and do fuzzy clustering.</br>
 </br>
 - First proceed to a quality control, an alignment and a count (FeatureCounts for example).</br>
 - Upload a count csv or tsv table where the first column is composed of genes' names.
+- Mfuzz soft clustering asks for a mean table if you have replicates.